 AZOT — Azores Time

-See what AZOT means, its UTC-1 offset, and convert Azores Time to other time zones with live comparison tools.
+See what AZOT means, where it is used, and convert Azores Time (UTC-1) to other time zones worldwide.

 How to Convert AZOT to Other Time Zones

-Open the AZOT converter page: Go to https://www.xconvert.com/time-converter/azot-time-zone to load the visual comparison grid with AZOT pre-selected as the base time zone.
-This page is useful when you need to line up calls, flight planning, or remote work schedules involving the Azores, especially if you are coordinating with mainland Europe or North America across the Atlantic.
+Open the AZOT converter page: Go to https://www.xconvert.com/time-converter/azot-time-zone to load the visual comparison grid with AZOT already shown as the base time zone.
+This is useful when you need to line up work hours for a remote call, compare offshore schedules, or plan travel connections involving locations that operate on UTC-1.

-Export or share the result: After selecting the range, use the export options shown on the page: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-That is useful when you want to send a confirmed AZOT-based meeting slot to a travel partner, a hotel operations team, or a remote client so everyone receives the event in their own local time automatically.
+Export and share the result: After selecting a range, use the export options that appear: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This makes it easy to send a confirmed meeting window to clients, distribute a schedule to a remote operations team, or save a calendar event so everyone sees the converted time in their own local zone automatically.

 About Azores Time (AZOT)